WATCH: Can You Correct These Grammatically Incorrect Song Lyrics?

 Though written for children, nursery rhymes often conceal references to historical events.
-Here are the hidden stories behind three popular nursery rhymes may not be well known but they certainly make “Humpty Dumpty” a little more interesting.
+These hidden stories behind three popular nursery rhymes may not be well known but they certainly make “Humpty Dumpty” a little more interesting.

-This classic nursery rhyme is also a history lesson in the English Civil War.
-Humpty Dumpty was not originally an egg, as immortalized by John Tenniel, illustrator of Lewis Carroll’s Through the Looking Glass published in 1871.
-Rather, the name referred to a cannon used by the army of Charles I in 1648 to deter the opposing army of Parliamentarians.
-In fact, there are two preceding verses, now mostly forgotten, that name the expert gunner, One-Eyed Thompson, and the cannon, Humpty Dumpty.
-The cannon was mounted on a church tower and effectively defended the town of Colchester for nearly three months.
-Eventually, however, the church tower was knocked down and the cannon tumbled into the marsh below, never to be found.
-Thus all the kings horses and all the kings men couldn’t put Humpty together again.
+One recent theory claims the name referred to a cannon used by the army of Charles I in 1648 to deter the opposing army of Parliamentarians.
+The cannon was mounted on a church tower and defended the town of Colchester for nearly three months.
+Eventually, the church tower was knocked down and the cannon tumbled into the marsh below, never to be found.